 Avi Rubin Comments on Internet Security and Online Poker

-When I sat down with Avi Rubin earlier today, here on the main floor at the 2014 World Series of Poker, he told me something really shocking.
+When I sat down earlier today with Avi Rubin here on the main floor at the 2014 World Series of Poker, he told me something shocking.

-Internet banking as we know and practice it is dead — or very soon will be — given the way technology works and the advancements hackers continue to make in stealing all of our secrets.
+Internet banking as we know and practice it is dead — or very soon will be — given the way technology works and the advancements, hackers continue to make in stealing all of our secrets.
 But personal banking and finance are only the tip of a larger and dirtier iceberg that’s floating out there.
-We might as well be passengers on the Titantic’s maiden voyage.
+We might as well be passengers on the Titanic’s maiden voyage.

 Fact is, everything we do online is vulnerable to attack and exposure, which should really be alarming right now given the current political climate, especially to those who are engaged in the fight to legalize online poker.